 (2) Mistaken Designation.
 If a party mistakenly designates a defense as a counterclaim, or a counterclaim as a defense, the court must, if justice requires, treat the pleading as though it were correctly designated, and may impose terms for doing so.

-(d) Pleading to Be Concise and Direct; Alternative Statements; Inconsistency.
+(e) Pleading to Be Concise and Direct; Alternative Statements; Inconsistency.

 (1) Generally.
 Each allegation of a pleading must be simple, concise, and direct.
 No technical form is required.